Vulgar Display of Power: Title and artwork

-The title of the album is taken from a line in the 1973 film, The Exorcist.
+The title of the album is taken from a line in the 1973 film The Exorcist.
 (Priest: "If you're the Devil, why not make the straps disappear?".
 Girl: "That's much too vulgar a display of power, Karras.")
 In April 2007, the title was used for the book A Vulgar Display of Power: Courage and Carnage at the Alrosa Villa, which includes many Pantera song titles as chapter headings.
-The book details the incidents leading up to the murder of Dimebag Darrell.
+The book details the incidents leading up to the murder of Dimebag Darrell in 2004.

-The album's cover is a photo of a man being "punched" in the face and was shot by photographer Brad Guice, who also shot the photo for the Cowboys from Hell cover.
+The album's cover depicts a man being punched in the face and was shot by photographer Brad Guice, who also shot the cover photo for Cowboys from Hell; Dimebag Darrell originally came up with the idea while playing around with a photocopier, and moving a photo around on the bed of the photocopier as the lamp was moving to get a distorted, smeared look of the face on the photo.
 The band told their label that they wanted "something vulgar, like a dude getting punched".
 The first version of the cover that the label brought to the band showed a boxer with a boxing glove, but the band did not like it, so the label produced a second version, with the bare fist.
-A popular rumor that was stirred up by Vinnie Paul was that the man on the cover was paid $10 a punch and was hit in the face a total of 31 (Rex Brown claiming 32) times to get the right picture.
-However, Guice dispelled this when he confirmed that the man, who was a hired model named Sean Cross, was never actually hit.
+A popular rumor stirred up by Vinnie Paul was that the man on the cover was paid $10 a punch and was hit in the face a total of 31 (Rex Brown claiming 32) times to get the right picture.
+However, Guice dispelled this when he confirmed that the man, a hired model named Sean Cross, was never actually hit.

 Release

-Vulgar Display of Power was released on February 25, 1992.
-The original album spawned four singles.
-"Mouth for War", "This Love" and "Hollow" were released in 1992.
-In 1993, the band released the fourth single, titled "Walk", along with a number of EP's featuring remixes of the song.
-In 1993, the Walk EP was released in Japan, but on May 16, 2012, the EP was made available to purchase digitally in the United States for the first time.
-The band also released music videos for "Mouth for War", "This Love" and "Walk", they were included on Vulgar Video and 3 Vulgar Videos from Hell.
-The music video for "Walk" was shot at the Riviera Theatre in Chicago, Illinois, where the band played the song multiple times to capture live video footage in front of fans.
+Vulgar Display of Power was first released on February 24, 1992 in the UK and one day thereafter in worldwide retail.
+The original album spawned two singles: "Mouth for War" and "Walk", along with a number of EPs featuring remixes of the song, alongside three additional promo singles, "This Love", "Hollow" and "Fucking Hostile".
+To further promote the album, the Walk EP was released in a handful of European countries, Australia and Japan.
+On May 15, 2012, the EP was released digitally worldwide to concede with the 20th anniversary reissue.

+The band also released music videos for "Mouth for War", "This Love" and "Walk", which were included on Vulgar Video and 3 Vulgar Videos from Hell.
+The music video for "Walk" was shot at the Riviera Theatre in Chicago, where the band played the song multiple times to capture live video footage in front of fans.

-On April 12, 2012, the unheard song "Piss" was released, which was recorded during the sessions for the album but never featured on the original album.
+On April 12, 2012, the before unheard song "Piss" was released, which was recorded during the sessions for the album but never featured on the original album.
 Drummer Vinnie Paul had re-discovered the song while looking through old Pantera recordings.
 The music video for "Piss" debuted at the Revolver Golden Gods Awards, on April 11, 2012.
 The main riff from "Piss" was used in the song "Use My Third Arm" on the band's following record Far Beyond Driven.